Air

 Days 3–5: Aurora Viewing by Night, Arctic Exploration by Day

-While nights are devoted to the aurora, daytime excursions focus on distinctly northern adventures, local cultures, and the austere beauty of our subarctic environs.
+While our nights are devoted to the aurora, daytime excursions focus on distinctly northern adventures, local cultures, and the austere beauty of our subarctic environs.
 A highlight is a journey aboard our custom-built snowcoach deep into the North Woods.
-This new vehicle, designed exclusively for our use, allows passage over wild, roadless landscapes, offering a true wilderness experience outside Churchill.
-We'll also track hardy northern wildlife on a snowshoeing excursion through a tamarack forest, looking for signs of Arctic hare, Arctic and red fox, ptarmigan and more.
+This vehicle, designed exclusively for our use, allows passage over wild, roadless terrain, offering a true wilderness experience outside Churchill.
+We'll also track hardy northern wildlife on a snowshoeing outing, looking for signs of Arctic hare, Arctic and red fox, ptarmigan and more.
+The historic town of Churchill offers encounters with local people and roving sled dogs.
+While the Hudson’s Bay Company established a fort near here in 1717 as part of its fur-trading network across the Canadian North, Indigenous cultures had already been flourishing in these challenging environs for thousands of years.
+Explore their heritage on a dog sled ride through the boreal forest, during a visit to the Itsanitaq Museum, and via cultural programs featuring the arts and traditions of the Inuit, Dene and Metis peoples.

 Day 6: Churchill / Winnipeg